Tips to run faster and more efficiently.

 the injury.
 You should be able to build back to your former level in two

+intense running to less than 20 percent of your total weekly mileage.
 You should always be able to carry on a conversation when you are running; if you can't, you are going too fast.

 Be consistent—lack of consistency results in frustration with yourself, overtraining and injuries.